Bow Legs (Genu Varum)

 How Are Bow Legs Treated?

 - Physiologic bow legs does not need treatment.
-It corrects itself as the child grows.
+It usually corrects itself as the child grows.

 - A child with Blount disease may need a brace or surgery.